AnimeshBarman/tic_tac_toe/README.md

 # tic_tac_toe
-this is javascript based tic tac toe game.
+This is Javascript based tic-tac-toe game, and fully Responsive.